santanunath/docker-mern-mysql-app/README.md

 Step4:
 inside the main project directory
 Run
-$ `docker-compose up --build`
+$ `docker-compose up -d`

 Step5:

 WARNING!!
 > you must wait for 5 minutes for setup MySQL properly.
-> u can check if MySQL is in running state.
+> u can check if MySQL is ready for connection.
 > $ sudo docker logs db

 Access the ADMINER using route    `http://host-ip:8000/`